F-sharp major: Music in F-sharp major

 F-sharp major is the key of the minuets in Haydn's "Farewell" Symphony and of the String Quartet No. 5 from his Op.
 76, of Beethoven's Piano Sonata No. 24, Op.
 78, Verdi's "Va, pensiero" from Nabucco, Mahler's unfinished Tenth Symphony, Korngold's Symphony Op.
 40, and Scriabin's Fourth Piano Sonata.
 The key was the favorite tonality of Olivier Messiaen, who used it throughout his work to express his most exciting or transcendent moods, most notably in the Turangalîla-Symphonie and the piano cycle Vingt Regards sur l'enfant-Jésus.

 Like G-flat major, F-sharp major is rarely used in orchestral music, other than in passing.
 It is more common in piano music.
 Some examples include a Nocturne and the Barcarolle by Chopin, the sonatas of Alexander Scriabin and several pieces from Grieg's Lyric Pieces.
 Shostakovich's String Quartet No. 14 is in this key.

 Liszt was apparently fond of F-sharp major, having uplifting while meditative pieces like "Les jeux d'eaux à la villa d'este" from Années de Pèlerinage III, S.163 and "Bénediction de Dieu dans la Solitude" from the set Harmonies Poétiques et Religieuses S.173 in this key.
 The first polka in Smetana's "3 Polkas de Salon" is in F-sharp major, as is Polonaise No. 1 by Stanisław Moniuszko.

-Despite the key rarely being used in orchestral music other than to modulate, it is not entirely uncommon in keyboard music.
-For orchestration of piano music, some theorists recommend transposing the music to F major or G major.
-If F-sharp major must be used, one should take care that B♭ wind instruments be notated in A-flat major, rather than G-sharp major (or E♮/B♮ instruments used instead, giving a transposed key of D major/G major).

-In tuning systems where the number of notes per octave is not a multiple of 12, notes such as F♯ and G♭ are not enharmonically equivalent, nor are the corresponding key signatures.
-For example, the key of F-sharp major, with six sharps, is equivalent to G-flat major in 12-tone equal temperament, but in 19-tone equal temperament, it is equivalent to G-double-flat major instead, with 13 flats.